Prior authorization: Legislative and technological developments

-There have been a number of legislative and technological developments that attempt to make the prior authorization process more efficient.
+A number of legislative and technological developments attempt to optimize the prior authorization process:

-In 2011, the American Medical Association made recommendations that a uniform prior authorization form should be adopted along with real-time electronic processing.
-The organization described a next generation prior authorization process which would involve a physician ordering a medical service, their staff completing a standardized request form, and an electronic submission process that would give same-day approval or denial of the request.
-The reasoning behind a denial would be clearly stated, allowing physicians to easily submit an appeal.
+In 2011, the American Medical Association recommended a uniform prior authorization form with real-time electronic processing.
+The proposed process would involve a physician ordering a medical service, their staff completing a standardized request form, and an electronic submission process with same-day approval or denial.
+Denial reasons would be clearly stated, allowing physicians to easily submit an appeal.

-In February 2012, the Maryland Health Care Commission presented a plan to the state legislature, which outlined a standardized, electronic filing system for prior authorization requests.
-In response to a 2012 bill concerning the e-filing of prescriptions, the Kansas Board of Pharmacies advocated for an electronic prior authorization process, which would generate immediate approval for prescriptions.
-In 2013, the Arizona House of Representatives formed a committee to research the prior authorization process and make recommendations.
-Also, by 2013 a Washington State Senate proposal was submitted, which would require the state Insurance Commissioner to develop a standardized prior authorization form.
+In February 2012, the Maryland Health Care Commission presented the state legislature a plan of a standardized, electronic filing system for prior authorization requests.
+In response to a 2012 prescription e-filing bill, the Kansas Board of Pharmacies advocated for an electronic prior authorization process with immediate approval for prescriptions.
+In 2013, the Arizona House of Representatives formed a research and advisory committee.
+By 2013, a Washington State Senate proposal was submitted and would require the state Insurance Commissioner to standardize on a prior authorization form.

-As of May 2013, the National Council for Prescription Drug Programs had adopted a standardized process for the exchange of electronic prior authorizations.
-The American Medical Association found that the average annual savings per physician from using an electronic prior authorization process to be approximately $1,742.
-Additionally, a case study conducted by Prime Therapeutics, a pharmacy benefit manager, demonstrated a 90% reduction in payer response time through electronic prior authorization systems compared with the manual prior authorization process.
+As of May 2013, the National Council for Prescription Drug Programs had adopted a standardized process for exchanging electronic prior authorizations.
+The American Medical Association found the average annual savings per physician from digitization to be approximately $1,742.
+Additionally, a case study by pharmacy benefit manager Prime Therapeutics demonstrated 90% faster payer response time through electronic prior authorization systems compared with the manual prior authorization process.

-In 2019, a consensus statement from several healthcare organizations supported standardizing the process.
+A 2019 consensus statement from several healthcare organizations supported standardization.

+In 2025, Montana lawmakers are working on legislation to limit the use of prior authorization by health insurers.
+Patients and physicians are pushing for reforms, arguing that restrictive prior authorization policies delay essential care and consume valuable time that could be spent with patients.
+Two legislators from Montana introduced or began drafting bills aimed at curbing insurers’ ability to impose these requirements.